magifd2/markdown-viewer/DEVELOPMENT.md

 ## Known Issues

-### Markdown Code Block Rendering Issues

 There are several known issues related to how Markdown code blocks are rendered:

 1.  **Incorrect Line Breaks:** Code within fenced code blocks (` ``` `) may not display with correct line breaks, appearing as a single continuous line.
 2.  **Incorrect Indentation:** The indentation of elements immediately following a code block may be incorrect, appearing at the same level as the code block itself.
 3.  **Language Specifier Displayed:** The language specifier (e.g., ` ```bash `) may be rendered as plain text within the code block, rather than being correctly interpreted for syntax highlighting.
-4.  **Mermaid Rendering Failure:** Mermaid diagrams may not render correctly, despite the presence of the Mermaid.js library and associated JavaScript logic.

-These issues are believed to stem from the interaction between the `blackfriday` Markdown parser's HTML output, and the client-side `highlight.js` and Mermaid.js libraries.
-Specifically, there appear to be discrepancies in how `blackfriday` generates the HTML structure for code blocks (e.g., `class="language-xxx"` attributes) and how `highlight.js` and Mermaid.js expect these structures to be for proper rendering and styling.
+These issues are believed to stem from the interaction between the `blackfriday` Markdown parser's HTML output, and the client-side `highlight.js` library.
 Further investigation into `blackfriday`'s rendering behavior and its compatibility with client-side libraries is required.